fluhus/snopher/index.md

 started exploring the possibility of exporting parts of my analysis routines to Go.

-In order to implement the advice shown here you will need a Python interpreter, a Go compiler and GCC (on Windows use MinGW).
+In order to implement the advice shown here, you will need a Python interpreter, a Go compiler and GCC (on Windows use MinGW).
 I wrote the examples here using Python 3 but they might work in Python 2 as well.

 There exist other ways to cross-call Go from Python, such as [extension modules][cext] and [SWIG][swig].
 Each has its own pros and cons.
-I chose ctypes because it seemed to me like the easiest option.
+I chose ctypes because it has no additional dependencies and is easy to learn.

 [cext]: https://docs.python.org/3/extending/extending.html
 [swig]: http://swig.org/